Osama bin Laden: 1996 Declaration of war and 1998 fatwa

-In August 1996, bin Laden issued a fatwa titled "Declaration of War against the Americans Occupying the Land of the Two Holy Places" which was published by Al-Quds Al-Arabi, a London-based newspaper.
-Saudi Arabia is sometimes called "The Land of the Two Holy Mosques" in reference to Mecca and Medina, the two holiest places in Islam.
-The reference to occupation in the fatwā referred to US forces based in Saudi Arabia for the purpose of controlling air space in Iraq, known as Operation Southern Watch.
-Despite the assurance of President George H. W. Bush to King Fahd in 1990, that all US forces based in Saudi Arabia would be withdrawn once the Iraqi threat had been dealt with, by 1996 the Americans were still there.
-Bush cited the necessity of dealing with the remnants of Saddam's regime (which Bush had chosen not to destroy).
+In August 1996, Bin Laden issued a fatawā titled "Declaration of War against the Americans Occupying the Land of the Two Holy Places", which was published by Al-Quds Al-Arabi, a London-based newspaper.
+Saudi Arabia is sometimes called "The Land of the Two Holy Mosques" in reference to Mecca and Medina.
+The reference to occupation in the fatwā referred to U.S. forces based in Saudi Arabia for the purpose of controlling air space in Iraq, known as Operation Southern Watch.
+Despite the assurance of President George H. W. Bush to King Fahd in 1990, that all U.S. forces based in Saudi Arabia would be withdrawn once the Iraqi threat had been dealt with, by 1996 the Americans were still there.
+Bush cited the necessity of dealing with the remnants of Saddam Hussein's regime (which Bush had chosen not to destroy).
 Bin Laden's view was that "the 'evils' of the Middle East arose from America's attempt to take over the region and from its support for Israel.
 Saudi Arabia had been turned into an American colony".

 Fervently attacking American support for Israel and Saudi Arabia as well as its sanctions on Iraq, Bin Laden declared in the fatwa: "Terrorising you, while you are carrying arms on our land, is a legitimate and morally demanded duty.
 It is a legitimate right well known to all humans and other creatures... [our] youths are different from your soldiers.
 Your problem will be how to convince your troops to fight, while our problem will be how to restrain our youths..
 The youths hold you responsible for all of the killings and evictions of the Muslims and the violation of the sanctities, carried out by your Zionist brothers in Lebanon; you openly supplied them with arms and finance.
 More than 600,000 Iraqi children have died due to lack of food and medicine and as a result of the unjustifiable aggression (sanction) imposed on Iraq and its nation.
 The children of Iraq are our children.
 You, the USA, together with the Saudi regime are responsible for the shedding of the blood of these innocent children.
 Due to all of that, what ever treaty you have with our country is now null and void."

-In 1998 he issued another fatwā against the United States, calling upon Muslims to attack America and its allies.
-It was entitled "Declaration of the World Islamic Front for Jihad against the Jews and the Crusaders".
-The fatwa broke from classical Sunni legal tradition; by also advocating the killing of civilians, in addition to enemy combatants.